aurelienkrieger/generating-images-machine-learning/demos/demo_roadmap.md

   - how to use bounding box and resolution parameters
   - use smaller generation steps for better results

+## Photo editing: "please remove the person behind"

+- models
+  - SD1.5 inpaint model for image to image

+- workflow
+  - use input picture of a wedding couple with "a person behind"
+  - use inpainting to remove the person behind

+- learnings
+  - how to use inpainting for photo editing (remove elements)

 ## Grandma with a biker's jacket

 - models